vkacherov/hybrid-workshop/README.md

         external: true
     ```

-	Then click `Done` in the lower right.
+	After the Stack finishes creating, click the **Done** button in the lower right.

 8. Click on `Stacks` again, and select the `java_web` stack.
 Click on `Inspect Resources` and then select `Services`.
 Select `java_web_webserver`.
 In the right panel, you'll see `Published Endpoints`.
 Select the one with `:8080` at the end.
 You'll see a `Apache Tomcat/7.0.84` landing page.
 Add `/java-web` to the end of the URL and you'll see the app.